xabbu42/Master/arbeit.md

 By simultanous induction over the proof tree and the build up of $A$:

 1\.\ case: At least one occurance of $A$ is a weakining formula of the last rule.
 Just remove it.
+Not that this case also covers all axioms.

 2\.\ case: Both occurrances of $A$ are side formulas of the last rule.
 By induction hypothesis the premises of the rule are provable